 "You, especially, have a place in history.
 No matter what course in life you choose, all I can ask is that you and Caroline continue to make me, the Kennedy family, and yourself proud.
 Stay loyal to those who love you.
 Especially Maurice.
 He's a decent man with an abundance of common sense.
 You will do well to seek his advice."

-Maurice was also the one who knew how terrified Jackie was of her son learning how to fly a plane, and he had been charged along with Ted Kennedy with discouraging him.
+Maurice was also the one who knew how terrified Jackie was of her son learning how to fly a plane, and he and Ted were tasked with discouraging him.
 But Jackie hadn't raised John to do anything other than press on and follow his passions.